apache/druid/docs/api-reference/tasks-api.md

 <code class="postAPI">POST</code> `/druid/indexer/v1/task`

 Endpoint for submitting tasks and supervisor specs to the Overlord.
-It returns the task id of the submitted task.
+It returns the task ID of the submitted task.

-#### Query parameters

-No query parameters.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->